zainaalq/git-intro-harjoitus/git-basics.md

     ```

 1. Initialize git repo: `git init`
-1. choose files with `git add`
+1. choose files with `git add <list-of-files>`, for example: `git add .` to choose all files in the current folder
 1. commit chosen files with `git commit -m "my commit message"`
    - use describing commit messages, check: [How to Write Better Git Commit Messages – A Step-By-Step Guide](https://www.freecodecamp.org/news/how-to-write-better-git-commit-messages/)
    - previous commit can be replaced with: `git commit --amend -m "my commit message"`, Note that this modifies commit history and should not be used in published branches
-   - before commits make sure that you are in the correct branch and have chosen correct files! (`git status`)
+   - _before commits make sure that you are in the correct branch and have chosen correct files!_ (`git status`)

 ---